coffeeandsecurity/DakshSCRA/README.md

 1. Recon selects matching platforms and frameworks.
 2. The XML rule is loaded from `rules/scanning/platform/...`.
-3. `regex` finds candidate lines or file-level matches.
+3. `regex` finds candidate lines or whole-file matches when present.
 4. `exclude` removes obvious noise for that rule, if present.
-5. The external `.rdl` file from `rdl_ref` is evaluated against the current file and, when needed, the project root.
+5. The external `.rdl` file from `rdl_ref` is evaluated against the current file text, current file path, and project root.
+6. If the RDL script passes, DakshSCRA keeps the finding and merges exported logic metadata into the report output.
-6. If the RDL script passes, the finding is reported.
-If it fails, the match is suppressed with the RDL fail reason and trace metadata.
+7. If the RDL script fails, the match is suppressed with the RDL fail reason and decision trace metadata.

 For file-path rules in `filepaths.xml`, the same `rdl_ref` model applies, but the matching subject is the normalized relative path instead of source code text.
+In that mode, RDL receives the relative path string as the current-file text and path context.

 #### Current rule structure